WeightBMI: Select Gender

 Frequently Asked Questions

 For adults over 20, a healthy BMI is between 18.5 and 24.9.
 This standard applies to both men and women.
-However, older adults (65+) may benefit from a slightly higher BMI (up to 27) for better health protection.
+However, older adults (65+) may benefit from a slightly higher BMI (up to 27) for better health protection according to recent studies.

 Master Your Health with WeightBMI